FatihSeida/depgraph_hsic_pruning/pipeline/README.md

 13. `MonitorComputationStep("finetune")` *(stop after training)*

-`AnalyzeModelStep` registers forward hooks and clears previously recorded activations or statistics, so a training pass must follow it to populate fresh data for pruning.
+`AnalyzeModelStep` registers forward hooks and clears previously recorded activations or statistics, so a training or validation pass must follow it to populate activations and labels for pruning.

 `PruningPipeline` will execute them sequentially, passing the same context object to each.
 Statistics and metrics are accumulated inside `context` and can be retrieved at the end via `pipeline.record_metrics()` or directly from `context.metrics`.